Skip to main content

 By the end of this module, you will have:

-• demonstrated in-depth critical knowledge of auteurist cinema as an analytical approach to the study of film, including being familiar with current debates and approaches to the subject, particularly as it refers to Spain
+• familiarity with current debates and approaches to the subject, particularly as it refers to Spain

-• demonstrated awareness of a variety of critical approaches to the study of Spanish film, and how, by choosing an approach, critics condition their object of study and their interpretation and placement within film history
+• awareness of critical approaches to the study of Spanish film, and how critics condition their object of study and interpretation and placement within film history

-• analysed and critically assessed some of the dominant themes, salient directors and films within the auteurist Spanish tradition
+• analysed and critically assessed dominant themes, salient directors and films within the auteurist Spanish tradition

-• showed critical awareness of the functions of film criticism, film authorship and particular films within the social and cultural contexts of their production and reception
+• awareness of the functions of film criticism, film authorship and particular films within the social and cultural contexts of their production and reception